 We’ve written about this topic before in an article called Legal Lessons Learned: 5 Times Digital Evidence Was Denied in Court.
 It’s proven to be one of our most popular articles, which is why we’ve created this follow-up blog post.
-This article will look at five more instances where digital evidence was denied in court—and will focus specifically on social media content.
+This article will look at seven more instances where digital evidence was denied in court—and will focus specifically on social media content.

 This case, which was argued in front of a federal district court, was centered on trademark infringement and unfair competition of the word “Moroccanoil.”
 Moroccanoil (the company) had registered the word with the United States Patent and Trademark Office (USPTO).
 Marc Anthony Cosmetics argued that the words “Moroccanoil” and “Moroccan oil” were used interchangeably by consumers as general terms, and Moroccanoil therefore couldn’t trademark it.
 To support this argument, Marc Anthony submitted screenshots of a Facebook page that illustrated how customers used these words.
 Unfortunately, the court ruled that the Facebook content could not be entered into evidence, since there was no way to prove that the screenshots were an exact copy of what existed on the live Facebook site.
 In other words, there was no way to authenticate the screenshots.